UFC 117: Silva vs Sonnen: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 2.2 sig. strike per minute gap.
 Nelson is far more active with takedowns, averaging 3.4 more per 15 minutes.
 Nelson has tighter striking defense, making opponents miss more often.

 The Pick: Junior Dos Santos over Roy Nelson.
-We're leaning Santos here at 72%, a solid but not overwhelming edge.
+The model is firm on this one: Santos at 77%.

 Rick Story vs Dustin Hazelett